Head to Eglinton Avenue West for a sampling of Toronto’s best island foods.

 The restaurants along the strip serve up delicacies from all over the Caribbean.
 Here are some of my favorite foods to eat in Little Jamaica.

-Served on a bed of white rice with a side of veggies, curry goat is one of the most flavour-rich Caribbean dishes ever.
+Served on a bed of white rice with veggies, curry goat is one of the most flavour-rich Caribbean dishes ever, especially at Judy’s Island Grill.
 Powered by scotch bonnet peppers, coconut milk and curry powder, this silky and spicy dish will leave your mouth watering after you finish eating it.
-I often add fried chicken to my order because as they say in Jamaica, “I’m cravin’.”
+I often add fried chicken to my order because, as they say in Jamaica, “I’m cravin’.”
 1720 Eglinton Ave.
 W.

-I’ve been talking a lot about Jamaica in this article, but I would be remiss if I failed to mention the island where my family is from—Barbados—and its golden masterpiece, macaroni pie.
+I’ve been talking a lot about Jamaica, but I would be remiss if I failed to mention the island where my family is from—Barbados—and its golden masterpiece, macaroni pie.
 Not familiar with “mac pie?”
-Think of a baked macaroni casserole, with gooey chunks of cheese and a baked breadcrumb topping.
+Think of a baked macaroni casserole with gooey chunks of cheese and a baked breadcrumb topping.
 And since I cannot invite everyone over to my mom’s place to try the best mac pie ever, I strongly urge you to head over to Carib 21 for what comes in at an incredibly close second.
 2039 Eglinton Ave.
 W.

 Getting to Little Jamaica